Arishtanemi2/bitcoin-value-scraper-in-c/README.md

-# bitcoin-value-scraper-in-c
+# Bitcoin Scraper in C
-In this example im scraping values from coinmarket.com for live bitcoin values.
-Im using the openssl library for ssl connection
+This provides user to scrape Bitcoin values from the website coinmarket.com.
+I use OpenSSL Library for SSL connection